Exploring the sequence length bottleneck in the Transformer for Image Captioning: Related Works

 Attention mechanism was first introduced in Neural Machine Translation \cite{bahdanau2014neural, luong2015effective} and later successfully improved all existing RNN based encoder-decoder architectures in other research fields such as Image Captioning.
-The method consists of storing all recurrent states during the encoding phase and computing a normalized weight distribution by means of a softmax function over all encoder's hidden states accordingly for each step in the decoding stage.
+The method consists of storing all recurrent states during the encoding phase and computing a weight distribution for all encoder's hidden state, by means of a softmax function, in each step of the decoding stage.
 The attention mechanism addresses one of the two main issues of the recurrent approach: \begin{enumerate} \item the act of encapsulating the entire sequence into a single hidden vector represents a bottleneck on performance and leads to training difficulties; \item the sequential formulation inherently prevents GPUs from processing all elements simultaneously along the time direction. \end{enumerate} Multiple proposal attempted in overcoming the second issue, for instance convolutional layers allow all the input tokens to be processed simultaneously without losing information on the position thanks to a moving context window \cite{bradbury2016quasi, bai2018empirical, gehring2017convolutional}, but these were later outperformed by the fully attentive ones \cite{vaswani2017attention, cornia2020meshed, sukhbaatar2019augmenting}.
-While the attention mechanism originally consisted of a third component placed between the encoder and the decoder, fully attentive models extends its concept to the encoder and decoder layers as well in the so called self-attention layers.
+Fully attentive models extend the attention original purpose to the encoder and decoder layers as well in the so called self-attention layers.
 Several works successfully improved these architecture for captioning, \cite{herdade2019image} introduced geometrical awareness in the attention formula, whereas \cite{huang2019attention} modified the attentive layer by filtering noise in the query with a sigmoidal gate, finally \cite{pan2020x} achieved the best result by exploiting and extracting higher order features in the attentive block \cite{kim2018bilinear}.